Why should I pray?

-Three reasons you should pray...and pray often!
+Three reasons you should speak to God in prayer... often!

 There are lots of reasons why people pray: it makes us feel good, it gives us a sense of calm, it helps us to deal with our problems, etc. And these are all good reasons to pray and good benefits of prayer.

 But the problem is that these are very self-centred reasons for prayer and they rely very heavily on our feelings and emotions.
 Feelings are good, but feelings don't always match what we know to be true.
 There are times when we feel that God is far away from us even though the truth is He is always with us.
 There are times when we feel too guilty to be in relationship with God even though the truth is He has dealt with our guilt and sin.

 And so, if our feelings are all that motivate us to pray, we will then become hostage to the unreliable ups and downs of our emotions.
 We need some more stable and consistent reasons to motivate us to pray, reasons that do no rely on us but on God's unchanging character.

 The Bible gives us at least 3 God-centred reasons to pray.

 Psalm 103 paints a majestic picture of God's compassion for his creatures and his intimate concern for his people.

 "The LORD is compassionate and gracious, slow to anger, abounding in love. he does not treat us as our sins deserve or repay us according to our iniquities."

 Because God cares for us we can bring all our problems, our joys, and our requests to him.

 The second reason is: Because God is Powerful